aaronwht/aws-sam-dynamodb-local/README.md

 Visiting `http://localhost:3000/record/1` should return a single record:
 ![Docker Preferences](https://www.aaronwht.com/images/aws-sam-dynamodb-local/record.png)

 You may alternatively run `sam local start-api --skip-pull-image` if you wish to skip pulling down the latest Docker image for the Lambda runtime.

-If everything